Baking With Kids

 Back to Top

-Bonus: My Free Printable Cookie Recipes!
+Bonus: My Free Skill-Building Cookie Recipes!

 I am sharing two of my family's favorite yummy cookie recipes - they give lots of opportunity to include some or all of the skills mentioned above.